 Alternatively, Udacity has a range of 'nanodegrees', which cover in-demand skills.
 Current courses on offer include Design Sprint Foundations and VR Developer.
 Prices and lengths of course vary dramatically, but the cheapest courses start at around €200.

-All courses are summarised before you even begin, outlining the difficulty level, why the course is important, any prerequisites for taking it, and the project you will complete at the end.
-This means you can easily scan through and choose what suits you best.
+All courses are summarised before you begin, outlining the difficulty level, why the course is important, any prerequisites for taking it, and the project you will complete at the end.
+This means you can easily scan through and choose the one that suits you best.

 04. Code Avengers